Wall Street Analyst Upgrade bluebird bio Inc. [BLUE]. What else is Wall St. saying

 Sponsored

-– lovo-cel BLA submission on track for Q1 2023; vector and drug product analytical comparability studies complete -.

-It opened the trading session at $7.76, the shares rose to $8.2224 and dropped to $7.60, the range by which the price of stock traded the whole day.
-The daily chart for BLUE points out that the company has recorded 51.99% gains over the past six months.
-However, it is still -179.09% lower than its most recent low trading price.
+Goldman Sachs & Co.
+LLC and J.P.
+Morgan Securities LLC are acting as joint book running managers for the offering.

+Over the last 12 months, BLUE stock dropped by -32.46%.
+The one-year bluebird bio Inc. stock forecast points to a potential upside of 18.95.
+The average equity rating for BLUE stock is currently 3.10, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 3.45M shares, BLUE reached to a volume of 6160705 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $520.44 million, with 82.91 million shares outstanding and 81.96 million shares in the current float.
+Compared to the average trading volume of 3.48M shares, BLUE stock reached a trading volume of 9647695 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about bluebird bio Inc. [BLUE]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for BLUE shares is $7.44 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on BLUE stock is a recommendation set at 3.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.